Lymah123/100-days-of-code/daily-journal.md

 - I completed the tests.
 - I pushed it to GitHub and deployed it on Vercel
 - I applied for an MLH fellowship.

+Day 37: 31/12/24

+- I started working on a GitHub issue.
+- I sourced resources for learning the Golang.